 As successful communication spreads, so does the rise of scammers and Skype has not been spared.
 Worse, some Skype scams are particularly cruel and disturbing involving everything from blackmail to broken hearts.
 Discover the different types of Skype scams and how to avoid them.

 As the people of the world connect through the Internet, text messaging, and social media, Skype (or Skype Technologies) is yet another method of interacting.
-A telecommunications software, Skype connects users through voice calls, video chat, and instant messaging (IM).
+Telecommunications software, Skype connects users through voice calls, video chat, and instant messaging (IM).

 Scam #1: Your Worst Nightmare

-Imagine a video of you in a compromising or intimate situation being shared with the world.
+Imagine a video of you in a compromising or intimate situation with a premium girl being shared with the world.
 Worse, what if the same video was directly sent to each of your relatives – your mother or father, adult children, cousins or aunts, and uncles?
-Or, what if the video showed you being unfaithful online, and was sent your spouse or significant other?
+Or, what if the video showed you being unfaithful online, and was sent to your spouse or significant other?

-With his girlfriend out of town, he agrees to communicate with her over Skype’s video chat, assuming it was an exciting NSA moment of fun.
-Via video, she was as beautiful and sexy and commented finding him attractive.
+With his girlfriend out of town, he agrees to communicate with the premium girl over Skype’s video chat, assuming it was an exciting NSA moment of fun.
+Via video, she was as beautiful and sexy and commented about finding him attractive.
 With one compliment leading to another, until they engage in masturbation as she directs him to show his face as well as his penis.

 Scam #2: Malware

 Although scam #1 is awful enough to imagine, another Skype scam is even more covert.
 It is when a Scammer has malware installed on your computer, without you knowing.
 From there, the scammer can operate your webcam and, worse, record multiple images of you without your knowledge!
 Malware is also used to steal your personal information so that scammers can commit identity fraud.

 The camera’s indicator light isn’t a dead giveaway of being hacked as even this can be disabled by the scammer.
 By recording embarrassing things, users can then be blackmailed, much like in scam #1.